Data Science Major

 Option 1: Group Major Declaration Session

-Students who are currently on probation or who may have one or both Data Science major GPAs below a 2.0 need to schedule an individual meeting and cannot use a declaration session or drop-in advising to declare.
+If you are currently on probation or have one or both Data Science major GPAs below a 2.0, you must schedule an individual meeting and should not use a declaration session or drop-in advising to declare.

 Important Declaration Notes

-• Students in CALS must schedule an individual meeting for declaration so that the CALS double major paperwork can be completed
+• CALS students: must schedule an individual meeting to complete the CALS double major paperwork.

-• Students must be currently enrolled at UW in order to declare the major.
-We cannot declare students who are not enrolled (ie taking time away due to probation status, gap semester, etc.)
+• You must be currently enrolled at UW in order to declare the major.
+We cannot declare students who are not enrolled (ie taking time away due to probation status, gap semester, etc.).

 Advising & Contact Information